Archive for the ‘commentary’ Category

 I’ve been meaning to write about a few non-book review subjects for a while now, but have had a difficult time trying to determine precisely what kind of commentary I want this blog to contain.
 It may seem a little odd to open with this particular topic, especially now that other pieces of news have supplanted this topic in the public mind, but of late my thoughts have been drifting back to John Prescott’s recent admission that he has been struggling with an eating disorder.

-Further information appears here from the Guardian and the Independent, along with marginally sympathetic commentary by Armando Iannucci.)
+Further information appears here from the Guardian and the Independent (along with marginally sympathetic commentary by Armando Iannucci.)
 Although these articles only hint at it, much of the general political blogosphere seemed to think that this ‘confession’ is part of a publicity stunt designed to sell copies of Prescott’s forthcoming memoirs.
 More generally, the responses tended to degenerate into snide, crude, or openly hostile comments about Prescott’s weight, appearance, intelligence, political leanings, sexual appetites, and so forth.
 Yet the more I read about Prescott, more my thoughts kept coming back to another Labour politician who engaged in similarly self-destructive behaviours.

 John Prescott entered the House as the Member for Hull East in 1970, a General Election in which more than a few Labour MPs lost their seats.
 One of those lost seats was Belper, where a 5 percent swing to the Tories turfed out the MP who’d represented the constituency since 1945: George Brown.